skip to Main Content

 Studying internal migration

-The Old Fadama dumping ground attracts large numbers of migrants from the north of the country.
-A study is therefore being conducted to better understand the push and pull factors shaping internal migration from northern Ghana to Accra.
-The study should also indicate what could be made available in order to reduce economically motivated internal migration.
+Although it has now been cleared, the Old Fadama scrapyard used to attract large numbers of migrants from the north of the country.
+A study was conducted to better understand the push and pull factors shaping internal migration from northern Ghana to Accra and to develop services and opportunities to help counter this migration.

 Training for alternative income-generating opportunities

-Measures to improve the hospital on the Old Fadama dumping ground will help eliminate existing psychological barriers and information deficits amongst members of the informal sector.
-The deployment of a Dagbani-speaking social worker will boost contact with the people who work on the dumping ground and live nearby, in order to raise their awareness of what treatment is available at the hospital and under what conditions.
-A large-scale signage system is also planned.
-A crisis budget has been factored in to enable a flexible response to the hospital’s needs during the coronavirus pandemic.
+Measures to improve the hospital at the former Old Fadama scrapyard helped overcome existing psychological barriers and information deficits among members of the informal sector.
+The deployment of a Dagbani-speaking social worker boosted contact with the people who worked at the scrapyard and lived nearby in order to raise awareness of what treatment is available at the hospital and under what conditions.

 Development education work